- Line 1

 Children’s Grand Park Station, Exit 1, approx. 10-min walk

-Children’s Grand Park is a nature-friendly park that features a wide range of programs and facilities perfect for family, couples, and friends.
-The park is especially popular in spring for cherry blossoms and fall for colorful leaves.
-The park is divided into different areas such as a zoo, botanic garden, and amusement park.
+Children’s Grand Park is a nature-friendly park that features a wide range of programs and facilities including a zoo, botanic garden, and amusement park that is perfect for families, couples, and friends.

 27Konkuk Univ.
 Station